Operation Product

 Operation Product was a Dutch military offensive against areas of Java and Sumatra controlled by the de facto Republic of Indonesia during the Indonesian National Revolution.
 It took place between 21 July and 4 August 1947.
-Referred to by the Dutch as the first politionele actie (police action), the military offensive is more commonly known in Indonesian history books and military records as Agresi Militer Belanda I (First Dutch Military Aggression).
+Referred to by the Dutch as the First Police Action (Eerste Politionele Actie), in Indonesian history books and military records the military offensive is more commonly known as the First Dutch Military Aggression (Agresi Militer Belanda I).

 The offensive was launched in violation of the Linggadjati Agreement between the de facto Republic and the Netherlands.
 The offensive resulted in the Dutch reducing Republican-held areas to smaller areas of Java and Sumatra, split by Dutch-held areas.

 Background

 The approximately 120,000 inactive Dutch soldiers, which included significant number of Dutch-born conscripts, in Java were a significant financial burden on the Netherlands after the ravages of World War II.
 By May 1947, the Dutch had decided they needed to directly attack the Republic to access commodities in Republican-held areas, in particular sugar in Java and oil and rubber in Sumatra.
 Frustrated by deadlocked negotiations of Linggadjati Agreement between the Netherlands and the de facto Republic Indonesia, the Netherlands abrogated the treaty and conducted military offensive toward Indonesian held territories.
 The offensive was also influenced by a Dutch perception that the de facto Republic had failed to curb the influence of Indonesian Chinese, Indonesian Indians and the rising Indonesian Communist Party.

 The Dutch military estimated they would need two weeks to secure Republican-held cities and six months for the whole of the Republican territory.
 The offensive was intended to not include an attack on Yogyakarta, seat of the Republican government, due to high expected costs of fighting there.